francois-rd/coma/docs/source/tutorials/command.rst

     See the :ref:`example <command_inspection_example>` below for details.

-Criteria for Interpreting a Parameter as ``inline``
+**Criteria for Interpreting a Parameter as Inline:**
-"""""""""""""""""""""""""""""""""""""""""""""""""""

 1. The parameter has a type annotation.
 A missing annotation is disqualifying.

 2. The parameter has a default value.
 A missing default value is disqualifying.
    The default value can be specified directly in the command's signature, or it can be provided as a ``default_factory`` to ``SignatureInspector.inline``.
-It is an error to specify both a signature-level default and an inline-level default factory.
+It is an error to specify both a default value and a default factory.

-3. The default value is a valid instance of the annotation type.
-If not, the underlying ``omegaconf`` call will raise a :obj:`ValidationError`.
+3. The default value (or the return value of the default factory) is a valid instance of the annotation type.
+If not, ``omegaconf`` will raise a :obj:`ValidationError`.

 4. The parameter's name is found in ``SignatureInspector.inline``.
 If this is true, but one of the above criteria are violated, an error is raised.
 If this is false,